-The PAC (Pet Awareness Class) Classes are a series of classes to educate the public on responsible pet ownership, pet/animal safety, bite prevention, service dog etiquette, and animal cruelty prevention.
-The PAC classes were started in March of 2015.
-As of June 2016 the PAC program has reached 2140 students!
+The Pet Awareness Classes are a series of classes to educate the public on responsible pet ownership, pet/animal safety, bite prevention, service dog etiquette, and animal cruelty prevention.

 The first level, PAC Pup Club, is focused toward preschool – second graders.
 The class teaches the basics of responsible pet ownership and dog bite prevention.
 The PAC Pup Club participants receive a coloring book for successfully completing the class.

-The second level, PAC Member Club, is geared for students in grades 3 – 8.
-Beside the basics covered in the lower level, this program adds dog body language to help people prevent dog bites, service dog etiquette, and pet ownership topics.
+The second level, PAC Member Club, is geared for students in grades 3-8.
+Besides the basics covered in the lower level, this program adds dog body language to help people prevent dog bites, service dog etiquette, and pet ownership topics.
 This age group receives a booklet to reinforce the materials.

 In the third level, PAC Leader 1, those in high school through adults learn more refined elements involved in animal ownership and in dog bite prevention.
 Dog bite reporting information, insurance facts, and recognition of dog stressors are among the topics included in this level’s presentation.
 This program includes a note-taking brochure, so the information will be available when needed.
 Participants of all levels receive a PAC logo key chain.